Start a Corporation in North Dakota

 - A copy of the North Dakota corporation’s Articles of Incorporation

-- The North Dakota corporation’s bylaws
+- The corporation’s bylaws

-- The North Dakota corporation’s EIN
+- The corporation’s EIN

-If your bylaws don’t specifically assign the power to open a bank account, you may also want to bring a corporate resolution to open a bank account that states that the person going to the bank is authorized by the business to open the account in the name of the corporation.
+If your bylaws don’t specifically assign the power to open a bank account, you may also want to bring a corporate resolution to open a bank account.
+The resolution would state that the person going to the bank is authorized by the business to open the account in the name of the corporation.
 At Northwest, we provide free corporate bank resolutions, along with many other free corporate forms, to help you get started fast.

-File North Dakota Corporation Reports
+9. File North Dakota Reports & Taxes

-What is an North Dakota Annual Report?
+What is the North Dakota Annual Report?

 North Dakota taxes are not too bad—pretty straightforward and fairly low.
 The North Dakota corporate net income tax rates are: